simplylu/namespotter/README.md

 - tripadvisor.com (Implemented, curl logic does work, but in Python the requests are timing out.)
 - creativemarket.com (CloudFront / Cloudflare...)

+There are a couple of services in `/services` that start with an underscore.
+Those are ignored by the program and most probably services, that have been implemented, but do not work for any reason.
+Feel free to check them out and make them work.

 ## Contribute a new Service
 This is a blueprint of a new service.
 Copy it to a new file in `/services`.:
 ```py